What is UNLOCK?

 Analysis undertaken depends on specific research questions and usually includes includes comparison of patient characteristics (age, gender, smoking status, socio-economic status) and disease severity (FEV1%, exacerbations, quality of life, comorbidities) and retrospective cross-sectional analysis in primary care datasets from different UNLOCK countries.

-The UNLOCK Group meets twice a year in person to define research questions and discuss emerging findings.
-In between meetings, virtual discussions take place and work is progressing using the IPCRG web platform.
-The work of the UNLOCK Group is supported by a researcher and a project manager.
+The UNLOCK Group has been meeting twice a year in person to define research questions and discuss emerging findings.
+In between meetings, virtual discussions take place.
+The work of the UNLOCK Group was supported by a researcher and a project manager until the end of the funded period.
+Now individual studies are continuing, in particular the Greek UNLOCK project, funded by IPCRG.
+As at September 2020, two publications were in press.